Construction Time Again: Background and recording

 Depeche Mode in 1983; Construction Time Again was the band's first studio album with Alan Wilder, pictured on the far right.

-Depeche Mode had released their previous album, A Broken Frame in September 1982 and supported it with their A Broken Frame Tour, which lasted through May 1983.
+Depeche Mode had released their previous album, A Broken Frame in September 1982 and supported it with their A Broken Frame Tour, which lasted until May 1983.
 In early 1983, while still on tour, the band started to plan how to approach recording their new material; according to producer Daniel Miller, it was "the first record where you could say we actually sat down before we started and really decided how we were going to utilize the technology that was available at the time."
 In April, while on the Asian leg of the tour in Thailand, the band were unsettled by the poverty and open child exploitation.
 New band member Alan Wilder noted that songwriter Martin Gore "wrote pretty much all [the songs of Construction Time Again] in a couple of weeks straight after those trips.
 They seemed to come together pretty quickly and it was obvious that all these bizarre places such as Bangkok had opened up a few eyes in the band."
 This was the first Depeche Mode album to include Wilder in the writing and recording process, who had been inducted into the band in late 1982, after their previous album had been recorded and released.